aaw/hyperloglog-redis/README.md

 the sets, the amount they overlap, and the number of sets being intersected.
 If the error of any term in the inclusion-exclusion formula is as large as the intersection cardinality, then the estimate will be useless.
 For the best results, intersect only two or three sets of roughly the same size.
+For instance, given two sets whose cardinalities are within one order of magnitude and whose intersection is roughly 10% of the smaller set, the error (relative to the true intersection cardinality) would be about 10-30%.

 * For time queries, the relative error applies to the size of the set within the time range you've queried.
 For example, given a set of cardinality 1,000,000 that has had